The Senate begins a momentous debate on health care today …—The New York Times

 Deydey usually talked about his travels, the places he'd seen and the people, the close calls and momentous encounters with animals, weather, other Anishinabeg, and best of all, ghosts.—Louise Erdrich

 The late nineteenth century was strewn with inventions.
 Many were momentous, but few affected men and women more closely than the bicycle and its motorized offspring: motorcycle, motor-car and aeroplane.—Eugen Weber

 … a … twist that is executed differently from the comic book story, but is just as dramatically and momentously presented. —The Philippines Daily Inquirer

 But other East Europeans had little time to marvel at the momentousness of the moment.
 Just one day after the fall of the [Berlin] Wall, Bulgaria's dour leader of 35 years, Todor Zhivkov, was ousted. —Stephen E. Deane

 My college graduation was a momentous day in my life.

 a momentous occasion that will go down in the history books

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'momentous'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'momentous.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.